 Return on equity compares the annual net income of a business to its shareholders' equity.
 The measure is used by investors to determine the general level of return that an organization is generating in proportion to the investment they have made in it.
 A business that can generate a high return on equity is considered to be a good investment, which drives up its share price.

-ABC International has net profits of $100,000 and shareholders' equity of $500,000.
-This means that its return on equity is 20% which is calculated as follows:
+ABC International has net income of $100,000 and shareholders' equity of $500,000.
+This means that its return on equity is 20%, which is calculated as follows:

 $100,000 Profit ÷ $500,000 Equity = 20% Return on equity

 The president of the company analyzes the return on equity situation and decides to incur $200,000 of debt at an after-tax interest rate of 8%, using the debt to buy back shares.
 Doing so reduces the profit by the interest expense of $16,000.
 The outcome of this change is as follows: